 To ensure that the appropriate diagnostic procedures are completed, we ask that you first see an otologist or an ear specialist.
-If you need a referral to an otologist, call the UCSF Otology Clinic at (415) 353-2757.
+If you need a referral to an otologist, please contact the UCSF Otology Clinic.

 We also recommend a consultation with a behavioral health specialist because tinnitus may have a psychological impact.
 The behavioral health specialists we commonly work with are Linda Centore, who can be reached at (415) 502-6301, and Jennifer Gans, at (415) 244-7711.

 To help determine if your tinnitus is related to a treatable or systemic condition, please consider undergoing a physical examination including laboratory tests to identify vascular, renal and autoimmune disorders as well as radiologic studies to identify any possible benign growths.

 If you have not had an audiological evaluation in the past six months, please notify the receptionist when making your appointment so sufficient time can be scheduled to include this during your appointment here.